THE

 (ii)

-The ‘necessary
+the ‘necessary

 presence’ of the hetu in some